iTannnk/Reading-notes/README.md

 For a header in markdown you would use the '#' symbol.
 Bold text is created by using '**' at the beginning and end of the word(s).
 For website design this may be easier then commands like <head><head/> as you the amount of characters used to get the command you want is greatly reduced.

 #### So Why Use Markdown?
+ As you could probably imagine there are several key reasons why one would prefer to use markdown over other text editors. here are some examples;
+- Markdown is platform independent - This means that you can create Markdown formatted text on ANY device running any operating system!
+- Markdown can be used for everything.
+The range of use is has it very vast, for instance people use it to create websites,documents,notes,books,presentations,email messages and technical documentation.